crivano/swaggerservlet/README.md

 # SwaggerServlet
-A very simple framework tha validates REST requests with Swagger and routes them to Pojo classes
+A very simple framework that validates REST requests with Swagger and routes them to Pojo classes

-SwaggerServlet also provides two useful features:
+SwaggerServlet also provides useful features:
 - A monitoring URL like ```/api/v1/test``` that tests the webservice and it's dependecies;
 - A documentation URL like ```/api/v1/swagger-ui``` that opens swagger-ui showing your API;
+- Declared (and validated) environment parameters.

-### Downloading directly or using it through Maven
+### Using it through Maven

 For a quick start, you can use this snippet in your maven POM: